danielbodnar/awesome-stars/README.md

 - [lithic-com/lithic-node](https://github.com/lithic-com/lithic-node) - Node.js library for the Lithic API.
 - [mkideal/cli](https://github.com/mkideal/cli) - CLI - A package for building command line app with go
 - [aerogear/charmil](https://github.com/aerogear/charmil) - The framework for building modular plugin based CLI's using Cobra and Golang
-- [update/update](https://github.com/update/update) - Update is a new developer framework and CLI for automating updates of any kind in code projects.
-If you know how to use assemble, generate or verb, you'll know how to use update.
 - [remake/remake-framework](https://github.com/remake/remake-framework) - Remake framework used by the Remake CLI to generate new projects
 - [adonisjs/ace](https://github.com/adonisjs/ace) - Node.js framework for creating command line applications
 - [honoki/bbrf-client](https://github.com/honoki/bbrf-client) - The Bug Bounty Reconnaissance Framework (BBRF) can help you coordinate your reconnaissance workflows across multiple devices